elastisys/compliantkubernetes/docs/user-guide/faq.md

 ## What is encrypted at rest?

-Compliant Kubernetes encrypts everything at rest, including Kubernetes resources, PersistentVolumeClaims, logs, metrics and backups, **if the underlying Infrastructure Provider supports it**.
+Welkin encrypts everything at rest, including Kubernetes resources, PersistentVolumeClaims, logs, metrics and backups, **if the underlying Infrastructure Provider supports it**.

 Get in touch with your administrator to check the status.
 They are responsible for performing a [provider audit](../operator-manual/provider-audit.md).

-!!!important "Why does Compliant Kubernetes not offer encryption-at-rest at the platform level?"
+!!!important "Why does Welkin not offer encryption-at-rest at the platform level?"

     **TL;DR**: operational scalability and to avoid [security theatre](https://en.wikipedia.org/wiki/Security_theater).